 - High Glaucoma risk like in patients with diabetes

 - Those with high levels of astigmatism.
 The ICL can correct moderate astigmatism, up to -2.5 diopters.

 WHY CHOOSE MANHATTAN EYE?

 Why Manhattan Eye

-Dr. Rapoport is a cataract surgery expert and has extensive expertise in refractive cataract surgery.
-She has experience implanting both the Symfony and the Alcon Panoptix lens, the newest FDA-approved lens that is providing excellent distance and near vision.
-Dr. Rapoport takes meticulous measurements and calculations at your RLE surgery consultation, and guides each patient to a well-informed individualized surgical plan, taking into account your specific ocular circumstances and visual goals.
+Dr. Rapoport is a cataract and refractive surgery expert and has extensive expertise in refractive cataract surgery.
+She has experience with all the latest technology, implanting Johnson & Johnson’s Synergy and Eyhance lenses, and Alcon’s Panoptix and Vivity lenses.
+Dr. Rapoport takes meticulous measurements and performs careful calculations at your refractive surgery consultation, and guides each patient to a well-informed individualized surgical plan, taking into account your specific ocular circumstances and visual goals.